putianyi889/EltypeExtensions.jl/README.md

 ### On `precisionconvert`
 `precisionconvert` accepts an optional third argument `prec`.
 - When `T` has static precision, `prec` has no effect.
 - When `T` has dynamic precision, `prec` specifies the precision of conversion.
 When `prec` is not provided, the precision is decided by the external setup from `T`.
-The difference is significant when `precisionconvert` is called by another function:
+The difference is significant when `precisionconvert` is called by another function.
+See the document for an example.
 - When `T` is an integer, the conversion will dig into `Rational` as well.
 In contrast, since `Rational` as a whole is more "precise" than an integer, `precisiontype` doesn't unwrap `Rational`.